Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Oregon Commercial Construction Contractor Bond Information

 Commercial specialty contractor bonds in Oregon are also split up into Level 1 and Level 2 categories.
-Eight years of experience and a $50,000 bond is required for Level 1 contractors, and four years of experience and a $20,000 bond is required for Level 2 contractors.
+Eight years of experience and a $50,000 bond are required for Level 1 contractors, and four years of experience and a $20,000 bond are required for Level 2 contractors.
 Specialty contractors can only work on one or two commercial projects at any given time.